 Building Information Modelling (BIM) systems are a crucial element of any modern construction project.

-Through cloud-based BIM software, project teams are enabled to design and build a construction project collaboratively using one coherent system of virtual models rather than each entity utilizing separate sets of drawings that could result in otherwise avoidable and costly errors.
+Through cloud-based BIM software, project teams are enabled to design and build a construction project collaboratively using one coherent system of virtual models rather than each entity utilising separate sets of drawings that could result in otherwise avoidable and costly errors.

 At the technical core of BIM is software that enables 3D modelling and information management.